Programming

 There are a few things to notice here:

-2. A " character initiates a string, until the cursor encounters another one.
+character initiates a string, until the cursor encounters another one.
 Within a string any characters encountered are put onto a stack, letter by letter.
-These are used when a print statement is called.
+These are used when a print statement is called. - The

-3. The , character is a kind of print or echo.
-It removes the first character in the stack, and prints it to the console.
+character is a kind of print or echo.
+It removes the first character in the stack, and prints it to the console. - Finally the

 Simple enough right?
 Now to bend your mind we’ll show you another, more creative, hello world: